+Open-hardware lowers barriers to product research [Pandey and Vora, 2019], having a full design under an open-source license provides access for all researchers to contribute to and improve a design.
+This in turn creates the potential for rapid spread of the design, customisation for specific uses, and ad-hoc modification.
+The existence of an open design means that a higher number of contributors can inspect and improve it.
+Open source hardware can be a disruptive tool on the medical device market.
+Shorter development cycles, even for hardware, with open source permit rapid iterations of a product, for which the economic impacts can be significant [Pearce, 2015, Pearce, 2016, Moritz et al., 2019, Winter et al., 2019].

+Because they are medical hardware and devices, it is essential to ensure that these tools have the functions they are designed to have: quality and medical certification are critical.
+As such, certification of open-hardware designs is a challenge that needs to be tackled, starting, for example, from a CE marking perspective.
+Alternatively, it funding certification through crowd-funding approaches has been proposed [De Maria et al., 2018].
+According to the WHO, 70–90 percent of all medical devices donated to the developing world do not function as intended, and 20 percent are not used due to poor documentation and inadequate training on the use of the device [Niezen et al., 2016].
+Since their hardware and software architecture are not public knowledge, it is impossible for users to access and repair them.
+Using open-source products, this problem could be avoided, in contrast, support could be provided online detailing how to repair these systems [Gibney, 2016].

+2 Review of ultrasound usage

+2.1 The main ultrasound imaging modes

-In general, and except in Doppler imaging, ultrasound imaging is based on the "pulse-echo" principle, based on the dual receiver-transmitter function of a piezoelectric transducer.
-These modes can be listed as :
+With the exception of Doppler imaging, ultrasound imaging is based on the "pulse-echo" principle, which relies on the dual receiver-transmitter function of a piezoelectric transducer.
+The two main modes commonly found in ultrasound equipment are:

-A-Mode, or Amplitude Mode, is used to display the direct amplitude of echoes received as a function of time, and creates one-dimensional images.
+A-Mode, or amplitude mode, is used to display the direct amplitude of echoes received as a function of time and creates one-dimensional images.

-B-Mode is the display of a 2D image that is the most common form of ultrasound imaging.
-It displays the recorded signals’ envelope typically in grey-value representation on a 2D map where every value is assigned a shade of grey.
-The higher the echoes intensity, the brighter the reflection interface is showing in the reconstructed image: this is the widely known unborn baby sonogram.
+B-Mode: In B-Mode ultrasound, the most common form of ultrasound imaging, a 2D image is produced.
+It displays the envelope of the recorded symbols, typically in grey-value representation on a 2D map where every value is assigned a different shade of grey.
+The higher the intensity of the echo, the brighter the reflection interface in the reconstructed image.
+This is the widely known sonogram used to examine babies in utero.

-Other modes, such as M-Mode and C-Mode, combine or extend the aforementioned modes.
+Other modes, such as M-Mode, C-Mode, and Doppler extend the previously discussed modes, but are beyond the scope of simple imaging methods.

-Tomography: though less common than the previously cited usages, ultrasound can be used in tomography for soft tissues [Zhang, 2015, Duric et al., 2007, Wen et al., 2019, Ashfaq and Ermert, 2004] where a transducer or array of transducers is used to measure acoustic impedance at different angles, and an image is reconstructed using back-projection or related finite element techniques.
-The same acoustic impedance methods used in tomography are also used to recreate images with high temporal and spatial resolution in recent works using plane wave acoustic imaging[Rabut et al., 2019], as well as translational work from geophysics in acoustic full-wave inversion[Warner et al., 2013].
-Witte and Tanter have also pioneered acoustoelectric imaging systems which are able to combine the acoustic image with a current source density image, pointing to promising novel applications in electrophysiology[Berthon et al., 2017, Qin et al., 2017].
-New computing techniques have also opened doors to better imaging [Guasch et al., 2020, Rymarczyk et al., 2019].
+Tomography: though less common than the previously discussed uses, ultrasound can be used in tomography for imaging soft tissue [Zhang, 2015, Duric et al., 2007, Wen et al., 2019, Ashfaq and Ermert, 2004], in this application, a transducer or array of transducers is used to measure acoustic impedance at different angles and an image is reconstructed using back-projection or related finite element techniques.
+The same acoustic impedance methods used in tomography have also been used to recreate images with high temporal and spatial resolution in recent research on plane wave acoustic imaging[Rabut et al., 2019, Warner et al., 2013].
+Recent acoustoelectric imaging systems are able to combine the acoustic image with a current-source density image, suggesting promising novel applications in electrophysiology[Berthon et al., 2017, Qin et al., 2017].
+New computing techniques for full wave imaging have also the opened door to better imaging [Guasch et al., 2020, Rymarczyk et al., 2019].